simila/Yunxuebang_autoanswerer/README.md

 ##About

-	This program is work with CNPC Skills Training and Testing Platform （Powered by Yunxuebang） Sign and Train daily automation.
+	This script is work with CNPC Skills Training and Testing Platform （Powered by Yunxuebang） Sign and Train daily automation.